 What is blepharoplasty?

-Blepharoplasty is a cosmetic surgery procedure designed to correct eyelid imperfections, whether due to age, genetics or other factors.
-This eyelid surgery has become one of the most popular cosmetic procedures because of its effectiveness in rejuvenating the eyes without altering the fundamental characteristics of the eye.
+Blepharoplasty is a cosmetic surgery procedure designed to correct imperfections of the eyelids caused by ageing, genetics, or other factors.
+It has become one of the most popular cosmetic procedures thanks to its effectiveness in rejuvenating the eyes while preserving their natural expression and character.

-Over time, skin naturally loses its elasticity and firmness.
-This is particularly noticeable on the eyelids, where the skin is thinner and more delicate.
-Sagging eyelids, the formation of bags under the eyes or excess skin can give a tired, even sad appearance, altering the perception of the whole face.
+Over time, the skin naturally loses its elasticity and firmness.
+This is especially evident around the eyes, where the skin is thinner and more delicate.
+Sagging eyelids, puffiness, or excess skin can create a tired or sad appearance, affecting the overall harmony of the face.

 Why opt for blepharoplasty?